syncfusion/blazor-docs/src/calendars/datepicker/how-to/open-datepicker-popup-on-input-click.md

----
-title: "Open popup"
-component: "DatePicker"
-description: "Explains how to open the DatePicker popup when the input is focused"
----

 # Open the DatePicker popup upon focusing input of DatePicker

 You can open the DatePicker popup on input focus by calling the `show` method in the input `focus` event.